 You can use the chsh command to change your login shell.
 When doing so, specify a shell from the /usr/psc/shells directory.

 One core-hour on blacklight is one SU.
 Because resources are allocated by blades and not by cores--jobs do not share blades--your SU charges will always be based on core usage that is a multiple of sixteen.
 A one blade job that runs for one hour costs 16 SUs.

+There are several tools you can use to track your account usage data.
 User accounting data is available with the xbanner command.
 Account information including the initial SU allocation for a grant, the number of unused SUs remaining for a grant and the date of the last job that charged to a grant are displayed.